AdobeDocs/experience-platform.en/help/query-service/ui/parameterized-queries.md

 >[!IMPORTANT]
 >
->The parameterized queries UI feature is available in a **limited release only** and not available to all customers.
+>The parameterized query UI feature is available in a **limited release only** and is not available to all customers.

 Query Service supports the use of parameterized queries in the Query Editor.
 With parameterized queries, you can now use placeholders for parameters and add the parameter values at execution time.
 Placeholders allow you to work with dynamic data where you don't know what the values will be until the statement is executed.
 You can also prepare your queries ahead of time and reuse them for similar purposes.
 Reusing queries saves considerable effort as you avoid creating distinct SQL queries for each use case.